oni0nknight/room.io/README.md

 }
 ```

-> *Note:* `pushToAll` always sends to every player, including the action requester if `pushToAll` is called in a game action.
+> *Note:* `pushToAll` always sends to every player, including the action requester if `pushToAll` is called in an action.

 The `pushError` method sends an error to every players in the room, optionally with a payload.